LucasHBG/HanoiTower_AI/README.md

 ## 1 - Differences between files

-O arquivo AllOne_Hanoi_Tower.py traz o algoritmo Best-First-Search para solução do problema.
+The file AllOne_Hanoi_Tower.py has the solution for the Hanoi Tower problem using Best-First-Search algorithmn.

 ##